 By referring to the definition of Ayurveda, each person has to have different practices of yoga.
-If practice Ayurveda yoga in the right way, a person will experience firsthand tranquility and gain benefits from it in addition to the dietary and lifestyle.
+If practicing Ayurveda yoga in the right way, a person will experience firsthand tranquility and gain benefits from it in addition to the diet and lifestyle.

 Despite what you may think when you practice ‘Ayurveda yoga’, you are actually referring to two different disciplines.

 Yoga balances your brain to lead you to self-realization and awareness through asanas (body postures), pranayama (proper breathing), and action towards yourself and others (Yama and Niyama).
 Ayurveda, on the other hand, is the sister science that focuses more on balancing your brain with your body.

 Well, they are the ethical doctrines established in Patanjali’s Yoga Sutras as being the first and second of the eight limbs associated with the practice of yoga.
 Yama and Niyama are classified as the basis of yoga practice devoid of spiritual development across the path of yoga.

 Most of the people who start practicing yoga in the beginning only treat it as a physical exercise but they will later found and understand the profound spiritual effect yoga has in our lives.

 For a person to develop these kinds of spiritual effects upon our mindstream and to implant such effects inside our consciousness, they need to be grounded on the foundation associated with ethical behavior.

 Eight limbs to yoga are set as the following sequence:

 1. Yama: the five restraints or the “don’ts”

 - Ahimsa: Non-violence